-- Programs must demonstrate that a minimum of 50% of CSC funded meals go to children, youth and families who live in the targeted zip codes of \\\\\\.
-Feeding sites that are located in these targeted areas or offer free delivery to families that reside in the targeted areas will receive higher points. - 2.
-Meals must be offered to families for free. - 3.
-Programs must provide appropriate staffing to achieve goals of feeding proposal. - 4.
-Programs must demonstrate knowledge of appropriate food storage practices, if applicable. - 5.
+- 1. Funds must be used to eliminate the barriers keeping summer feeding programs from being as successful as they could be. - 2.
+Programs must identify the percent of CSC funded meals that will be prioritized for children, youth and families who live in the targeted zip codes of 32301, 32303, 32304, 32305, and 32310.
+Feeding sites that are located in these targeted areas or offer free delivery to families that reside in the target areas will receive higher points. - 3.
+Meals must be offered to families for free. - 4.
+Programs must provide appropriate staffing to achieve goals of feeding proposal. - 5.
+Programs must demonstrate knowledge of appropriate food storage practices, if applicable. - 6.
 Programs must demonstrate thorough understanding of the provision of balanced nutrition within their feeding plans.
-Proposals must include a sample menu. - 6.
-Proposals must include an estimated "cost per meal" calculation. - 7.
+Proposals must include a sample menu. - 7.
+Proposals must include an estimated "cost per meal" calculation. - 8.
 Proposals must demonstrate capacity to market their program and distribute the expected number of meals to families. - a.
-Budget requests can include funding for marketing materials. - 8.
+Budget requests can include funding for marketing materials. - 9.
 Proposals must demonstrate capacity to adhere to the data collection requirement listed below. - a.
 Budget requests can include funding for data collection and entry.